TedHusted/awake/awake.md/awake.md

 ###

-“Office of AI Standards and Accountability, Joanna Harman speaking.”
+“Office of AI Standards and Accountability, Jill Kreuk speaking.”

-“Hello, Anna, it’s George Hammond at Homeland Security.
+“Hello, Jill, it’s George Hammond at Homeland Security.
 I hope there’s time for a question this morning.”

-Joanna turned around a name plate on her desk.
-It read “Jill of all Trades”.

 “No problem, George.
 I’m caffeinated and ready to go.”
+She turned around a name plate on her desk.
+It read Jill of all Trades.

 “First, I appreciate all the help your office provides to DHS and the other intelligence agencies.”

 “Glad to help.
 That’s what we’re here for.”

-Behind Anna's desk, on the wall, hang advanced degrees in Cognitive Neuroscience and Computer Science from MIT.
-They show the name "Joanna Lee”.
-On a credenza beneath the degree is a family portrait of Joanna with her spouse and two children.
+Behind Jill’s desk, on the wall, hang advanced degrees in Cognitive Neuroscience and Computer Science from MIT.
+They show the name “Gillian Chen”.
+On a credenza beneath the degree is a family portrait of Jill with her spouse and two children.
 They are standing on a walkway with the classic Disney World castle in the background.

 “Second,” George continues, “I’m putting the final touches on the data for the Presidential Brief meeting today.
 I’m trying to correlate two data streams and my access to one stream is limited.
 Can I send you a link?”

 “Sure.
 Shouldn’t take a minute.
 Access is what we do.
 We have almost an hour before the meeting at zero five hundred.”
 Her voice distracted and flat.

-Joanna transferred the hyperlink from her implant to her workstation.
+Jill transferred the hyperlink from her implant to her workstation.
 Then, she waded into the data streams.

 ###